Big Magic – A Printable Magic Square Puzzle

 Tricia Stohr-Hunt has turned the big magic puzzle into a Google Slides activity for you.

-Big Magic Square Puzzle on Google Slides.
+Big Magic Magic Square Puzzle (PDF)

 Puzzle Solutions

-I intentionally do not make answers to the printable math puzzles I share on my blog available online because I strive to provide learning experiences for my students that are non-google-able.
-I would like other teachers to be able to use these puzzles in their classrooms as well without the solutions being easily found on the Internet.
+Puzzle solutions are available on a password-protected solution page.
+I do not openly post the puzzle answer keys because one of my goals as a resource creator is to craft learning experiences for students that are non-google-able.
+I want teachers to be able to use these puzzles in their classrooms without the solutions being found easily on the Internet.

 Not a teacher?
 Go ahead and send me an email as well.
 Just let me know what you are using the puzzles for.
-I am continually in awe of how many people are using these puzzles with scouting groups, with senior adults battling dementia, as fun activities in their workplace, or as a birthday party escape room.
+I am continually in awe of how many people are using these puzzles with scouting groups, with senior adults battling dementia, or as fun activities in their workplace.
+Just give me enough details so I know you are not a student looking for answers to the puzzle that was assigned as their homework!